Active Children and Young People

 -

-The Holiday Activities and Food Programme is specifically targeted to offer provision to children who are eligible for benefits-related free school meals.
+The Holiday Activities and Food Programme is specifically targeted to offer provision to children who are eligible for benefits-related free school meals across Leicestershire.

 The Local Offer supports parents and carers of children and young people with special educational needs and disabilities (SEND), and young people with SEND themselves.